HTTP Client

 Section titled “Creating the client”In-memory (stub)

-Section titled “In-memory (stub)”Point the stub client at another Luxis.test() instance.
+Section titled “In-memory (stub)”Point the stub client at another TestLuxis.from(...) instance.
 Requests execute in-process with no network:

-// The service you want to callLuxis<UserState> userService = Luxis.test(UserApp::registerRoutes);
+// The service you want to callTestLuxis<UserState> userService = TestLuxis.from(Luxis.app(UserApp::registerRoutes));

-// Create a client that talks to it in-memoryLuxisHttpClient httpClient = StubLuxisHttpClient.create(userService);Real HTTP (Vert.x)
+// Create a client that talks to it in-memoryLuxisHttpClient httpClient = StubLuxisHttpClient.create(userService);TestLuxis and StubLuxisHttpClient are part of luxis-test-support.
+See the testing guide for the dependency block.

 Section titled “Real HTTP (Vert.x)”LuxisHttpClient httpClient = new VertxLuxisHttpClient(vertx);The handler code that uses the client doesn’t change — it just calls httpClient.get(...) either way.